KSSidhu/CMPT276/README.md

 ## Risk analysis

 ### Current Risks:
-- <strong>Feature estimation has been inaccurate and the group has fallen behihnd schedule.</strong>
+- <strong>Feature implementaion estimate has been inaccurate and the group has fallen behind schedule.</strong>

 ### Release 1 Risks:
 - <strong>Weather